Stalloyde/etch-a-sketch/README.md

-1) Learnt how to create grids
+1) Learnt CSS Grid
-2) Learnt about a few new CSS & HTML tricks:
+2) Learnt a few new CSS & HTML tricks:
-    - Input type = "range"... using oninput="this.nextElementSibling.value = thisvalue" <output>*value*</output> to display the value of slider.
+    - .oninput
+    - .this
     - Background-image: linear gradient;
+3) How to remove all node children using a loop.
+3) How to retrieve value of a slider and use said value to implement a dynamic grid size modifier